 Other travel perks:

-• Trip cancellation and interruption insurance
+- Trip cancellation and interruption insurance

-• Baggage delay insurance
+- Baggage delay insurance

-• Trip delay reimbursement
+- Trip delay reimbursement

-• Travel and emergency assistance
+- Travel and emergency assistance

 The Chase Sapphire Preferred’s primary coverage offers up to the actual cash value of the rental vehicle, which is the fair market value of the car according to sources like the Kelley Blue Book and National Automobile Dealers Association (NADA) Guides.

-The Chase Sapphire Preferred offers 5X points on travel purchased through Chase Ultimate Rewards®; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.
+The Chase Sapphire Preferred offers 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.
 Your points are worth 25% more if you redeem them through the Chase travel portal.

-You can also earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+You can also earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.

 Apply now for the Chase Sapphire Preferred® Card | Learn more at our Chase Sapphire Preferred review.